Open Access Image

 What are the technical requirements for participation?

 Participants should have a stable internet connection for virtual sessions.
-A computer equipped with an NVIDIA GeForce graphics card is recommended for certain tasks in 3D model meshing, though it's not mandatory.
+A computer equipped with an NVIDIA GeForce graphics card is essential for fully benefiting from all aspects of the photogrammetry and 3D model processing pipeline, as it plays a crucial role in tasks like 3D model reconstruction and texturing.

 How will the training be conducted?